 - Civil Liability – Depending on the circumstances leading to your ticket, you could be exposed to civil liability.
 If you were in an accident or injured another driver or pedestrian, or caused damage to someone’s property, you may be sued.
 A failure to turn violation may be offered as evidence of proof of your guilt, increasing the chances of a judgment against you.

 - Sign was Obstructed – If you were ticketed after failing to obey a “must turn” sign, and that sign was impossible to see through no fault of your own, this may be a defense to a failure to turn violation.
-Your lawyer will take pictures of the sign and interview any possible witnesses as to its visibility around the time you received your ticket.
+Your lawyer will take pictures of the sign and interview any possible witnesses as to its visibility around the time you received your Columbus failure to turn ticket.